 What is an independent contractor?

-An independent contractor is someone who supplies services or products to other entities as a non-employee.
+An independent contractor is someone who supplies services or products to the general public as a non-employee.
 As a contractor, you have your own business and are in charge of paying taxes and benefits.
 Contractors are usually entrepreneurial spirits; they have either gained expertise in a field by working as an employee for a long time or someone wishing to break the confines of being an employee and be their own boss.

 Independent contractors’ clients are not responsible for providing any type of employee benefits, but they also can’t control their work process.
 Independent contractor controls how long and in what way they perform the work, and the client has a say only in the final result.
 Contractors use their own equipment to do their job and are responsible for filing their income tax returns.
 The earnings of an independent contractor are subject to self-employment tax as an addition to federal income tax.
 A synonymous term for an independent contractor is a freelancer.